vvvv/The-Gray-Book/reference/extending/custom-regions.md

 ** `Accumulator` - diamond shape, the control points come as a pair, the output should be same as the input if the region doesn't execute
 ** `Splicer` - triangle shape, when crossing the border the input data should get split apart and the ouput data should get put back together.
 The splitting and joining needs to be handled by the region.
 However the system will help out with the typing of the inner and outer parts of the control points (if a type constraint is specified).
 * **Control Point Type Constraint** - define the type constraint the system will put on each control point.
 For example if you specify `Spread`, then the user will only be able to connect spreads to the region.
 For splicers the system will try to align the inner type argument with the inner part of the control point.

+### Current limitations
+While we consider the API in a rather good state (it emerged from serveral proposals over the years, like https://github.com/vvvv/VL-Language/issues/53), the current implementation still has some assumptions / limitations:

+* The process must contain an `Update` operation.
+We'll probably need to add some config options to defined how control points are allowed to behave in regards to linking from multiple moments from the outside.
+Currently input control points are assumed to be on `Update` while output control points can be accessed from other moments as well.
+This restrition does not apply to inner moments of the region.
+Our *IfElse* example explicitly allows to connect to the same control point from `Then` and `Else` - last one wins.
+* The interface used for the inlay must not interit from other interfaces.
+* Type parameters on the interface (generic interface) has not been tested yet.